andrewp-dot/demography-predictor/progress.report.md

     - Different Neural network architectures (not a just a pure LSTM)
     - (BONUS) LSTM and NN as a global model instead of local
 2. Write experiment results -> method comparision, advantages, disadvantages (ARIMA, LSTM experiment)
+    - fix experiment, use one neural network and N ARIMAS for comparision
 3. Predictions using the population from Lakmoos AI. –> find a call, data adapter for Clones -> Add to Poli's calendar

 ## Bonus